sjbennett123/polarlarp/content/policies/npc_speech.md

 - Drink Water and Eat
 - Pace Yourself

+**We are the face of the event.
+We need to hold ourselves to a higher standard.**

+- Be respectful
+- don't enable bad behavior
+- focus on the small stuff
+- be dramatic

 **Tour of NPC Shack**: As we run the game everyone is going to need to know the organization of the NPC Shack and help keep it easy to find things and use.
 This organization is a work in progress and after the event we should discuss any improvement ideas you have.
 The stuff here was donated please be considerate and help make it last.

+- **Costumes**: when you are done make sure the costume is put away.
+- **Belts;** when you are using a tabard wear a belt.
+- **Masks**: when you are done using a mask wipe it down so it does not get anyone sick.
+- **Packets**: after fights don't mix wet packets back in with the fresh packets. it will cause them to decompose.

 **Secrecy**: You will learn things while running that are intended to be secret from the players.

 **Overview of writeups**: This event may be different than many of you are used to, we have a lot more structure and writing than you have probably seen in the past.
 This might seem stifling, but we hope that we can convince you that can make for great experience for both you and the players.

 - Overview
 - Monster cards